smherwig/phoenix-nginx-eval/README.md

 bin/get_modsecurity_connector.sh
 ```

-Next, build a few different versions of NGINX; the options to `./configure`
+Next, build several versions of NGINX; the options to `./configure`
-are different among each version, and some versions build the ModSecurity
+differ among the versions, and some versions build the ModSecurity
 connector.

 ```